ovh/docs/pages/cloud/dedicated/esxi-hardening/guide.en-gb.md

 > To do this, you will need to [reboot](https://docs.ovh.com/gb/en/dedicated/getting-started-dedicated-server/#restarting-your-dedicated-server_1) your ESXi server via the OVHcloud Control Panel.
 >

-You can view access log history in the following files from an SSH shell:
+You can view the access log history in the following files via SSH:

 - `/var/run/log/vobd.log` contains the logs that can be used for monitoring and troubleshooting: